-The registered owner of the Treadwell #1 Claim is Paul Larkin, that of the Treadwell #2 Claim is Richard Simpson, and that of the Allies #1 to #12 claims is Ana Simpson, all of whom are of Vancouver, B.C.
+The registered owners as shown is Paul Larkin, Richard Simpson, and Ana Simpson, all of whom are of Vancouver, B.C.

 LOCATION AND ACCESS

 The Treadwell/Allies Property is located 28 km (17.5 miles) 325° (N35°W) of the city of downtown Kamloops on Cannell Creek at the southern edge of Tranquille Plateau.